Dr Grace Huxford (Principal Investigator)

 Dr Joel Morley (Postdoctoral Research Assistant)

 Joel is a historian of war and gender in twentieth century Britain, with particular interests in the social history of war, masculinity, and memory.
 Joel has previously worked on the ‘National Service Life Stories’ oral history project at the University of Essex, examining how post-1945 National Service shaped the lives of a generation of British men.
-He has published articles on the memory of the First World War and is currently writing a book that examines how the memory of the First World War shaped the attitudes of those who served in the Second World War.
-Joel is co-convenor of the Oral History Society’s seminar series at the Institute for Historical Research.
+He has published on the memory of the First World War and is writing a book that examines how memories of the First World War shaped the attitudes of men who served in the Second World War.
+Joel is co-convenor of the Oral History Society’s seminar series at the IHR, London.

 Imperial War Museum (Project Partner)